Israel May 17, 2019, Israel

 We all like certainty, we all like guarantees.
-When we invest our money we want assurances, guarantees, and insurance that our investment will not disappoint us.
-We want the same from martial arts and self defense.
+When we invest our money we want assurances, guarantees that our investment will not disappoint us.
+We want the same from martial arts and self-defense.

-We hear reports but they are half-truths at best.
+We hear reports, but they have half-truths at best.
 Be careful what you believe.

-We study real cases of violence, we analyze how the human body and the human mind works.
-We observe how humans function under stress.
+At IKI we study real cases of violence, we analyze how the human body and the human mind works under stress.
 That is what our system is based upon.

-The truth is that when we enter the combat zone we know no more than General Joseph Jacques Césaire Joffre knew in August 1914 when facing the Imperial German army.
+The truth is that when we enter the combat Zone we know more than General Joseph Jacques Césaire Joffre knew in August 1914 when facing the Imperial German army.
 We need to adapt, adjust, rethink, and overcome as the general did later on in the Battle of Marne.

 With this in mind we can begin our honest training, with the realistic goal of minimizing damage and getting home safely.